 Scene Strip Columns

-Each scene strip is populated with information from your Script, Breakdown, and Catalog.
+Each scene strip is populated with information from your Script, Breakdown, Catalog and Cast & Crew.

 Scene Numbers are sequentially designated to scenes in the order they appear in the Project’s Script.
 Also, if your script is in “Revision Mode”, scene numbers may contain revision “alphas” (e.g. 1A, 1B), which will appear in the Stripboard as well.